oliviacbishop/furesearch/manuscript-transcription/how-to-use-transkribus.md

 Using Scaife,
 * Searching for the author will pull up their bibliography
-* Sometimes the spelling doesnt match the citation
+* Sometimes the spelling doesn't match the citation
 * Usually the longer the quotation the more accurate the spelling

 Using Philogic,